App startup analysis and optimization

 Identify major chunks of main thread sleeping state

-If there's a lot of time spent sleeping, that's likely a result of your app's main thread waiting for work to complete.
-If you have a multithreaded app, identify the thread that your main thread is waiting on, and consider optimizing those operations.
+If there's a lot of time spent sleeping, it's likely a result of your app's main thread waiting for work to complete.
+If you have a multithreaded app, identify the thread that your main thread is waiting on and consider optimizing these operations.
 It can also be useful to ensure there's no unnecessary lock contention causing delays in your critical path.

 Reduce main thread blocking and uninterruptible sleep